-Dierks Bentley songs are some of the most daringly original tracks in the last ten years of country music.
+Dierks Bentley songs are some of the most daringly original tracks in the last 15 years of country music.
 Since his debut in 2003, the singer-songwriter has consistently defied radio trends to produce some of the most sonically interesting records in contemporary country music.

 Our list of the Top 10 Dierks Bentley Songs pulls the best tracks from across his entire career.

 The third single from Bentley's debut album was his second Top 5 country hit in a year.
-Written by Bentley with Writer X -- a pseudonym of Nashville tunesmith Jim Beavers -- the track is a sonic extension of 'What Was I Thinkin',' and Lauren Elaine reprised her role of Becky in the video.
+Written by Bentley with Writer X -- a pseudonym of Nashville tunesmith Jim Beavers -- the track is a sonic extension of "What Was I Thinkin'," and Lauren Elaine reprised her role of Becky in the video.
 The song reached No. 4 in the country charts.

-'Lot of Leavin' Left to Do"From: 'Modern Day Drifter' (2005)
+"Lot of Leavin' Left to Do"From: 'Modern Day Drifter' (2005)

-The third single from 'Home' reached back to the sound that had helped establish Bentley as one of country's most unique artists a decade earlier.
+The third single from Home reached back to the sound that had helped establish Bentley as one of country's most unique artists a decade earlier.
 Written by Bentley and his frequent collaborators, Jim and Brett Beavers, the song uses the police code for a mentally unstable person as the catchphrase for a rowdy, good-time party song that featured an equally fun video.
-The energetic track reached No. 1 on the country charts and was certified as a Gold single.
+The energetic track reached No. 1 on the country charts and was certified as a gold single.

-'Long Trip Alone'
+"Long Trip Alone"From: 'Long Trip Alone' (2006)

-The first single from 'Long Trip Alone' found Bentley missing someone he loved while they were apart, and being reminded of her everywhere he looked: "Oh, every mile, a memory / Every song, another scene / From some old movie going back in time / You and me."
-Another co-write with Bogard and Brett Beavers, the track reached No. 1 in the singles chart the same week its parent album captured the top spot in the country albums chart.
+The first single from Long Trip Alone found Bentley missing someone he loved while they were apart, and being reminded of her everywhere he looked: "Oh, every mile, a memory / Every song, another scene / From some old movie going back in time / You and me."
+Another co-write with Bogard and Brett Beavers, the track reached No. 1 on the singles chart the same week its parent album captured the top spot on the country albums chart.

-'Free and Easy (Down the Road I Go)"From: 'Long Trip Alone' (2006)
+"Free and Easy (Down the Road I Go)"From: 'Long Trip Alone' (2006)

-After several slower, more ponderous singles in a row, Bentley returned to what he does best with this up-tempo, fun song, which exemplifies his life philosophy: "I could make a million or wind up broke / Free and easy down the road I go / Can't take it with you when you go so / Free and easy down the road I go."
-Written with Brett Beavers, Rob Harrington, and Rod Janzen, the song was a huge hit, reaching No. 1 on the country charts.
+After several slower, more ponderous singles in a row, Bentley returned to what he does best with this uptempo, fun song, which exemplifies his life philosophy: "I could make a million or wind up broke / Free and easy down the road I go / Can't take it with you when you go, so / Free and easy down the road I go."
+Written with Brett Beavers, Rob Harrington and Rod Janzen, the song was a huge hit, reaching No. 1 on the country charts.

 The title song and second single from Bentley's sixth studio album is one of the most powerful songs of his career.
 Inspired by the Tucson shootings that killed six and injured Gabrielle Giffords, the song mixed themes of pride and patriotism into a new approach for Bentley.
-The result was a track that reached No. 1, was certified Gold, and earned nominations for both Single and Song of the Year.
+The result was a track that reached No. 1, was certified gold and earned nominations for both Single and Song of the Year.

 The second single from Bentley's second album is a slow ballad that gives him room to display a different side of his voice.
 His approach has often been compared to the sensual vocal style of Conway Twitty, while the song's video cast him as a romantic leading man and helped cement his position as one of country's hottest male stars.
-'Come a Little Closer' became a No. 1 hit for Bentley.
+"Come a Little Closer" became a No. 1 hit for Bentley.

 Bentley's debut single from 2003 remains the definitive song of his career.
 With this track, he not only hit No. 1 with his very first song, he also helped to break commercial radio's stranglehold on a certain type of sound, which had been stagnating for years prior.
 Bentley's fresh arrangements and approach helped to open the floodgates for a sea change at country radio, qualifying this as the very best of the Top 10 Dierks Bentley Songs.